StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 ### Events

-The OpenMetrics integration does not retrieve any events data.
+The OpenMetrics integration doesn't retrieve any events data.

 ### Traces

-The OpenMetrics integration does not retrieve trace data.
+The OpenMetrics integration doesn't retrieve trace data.

 ## See also